 The following chapters will be discussed this semester: 1-40

 Lippincott’s Textbook for Nursing Assistants: A Humanistic Approach to Caregiving.
-4th edition.
+4th` edition.
 Lippincott Williams & Wilkins: Philadelphia, 2016.

 Each chapter will be reviewed in class.
 Please read each chapter before class review.
 Tests will cover assigned units.